Launcher Plugins

 kloch plugins

-As example you can check the content of:
+As example you can check:

 Creating the subclasses